 8. Fitzroy Falls Dam

-Located approximately 20 km south-east of Bowral, the Fitzroy Falls Dam is responsible for the creation of the Fitzroy Falls Reservoir.
-It is part of the Shoalhaven Scheme, and is now also a popular land-based fishing spot.
+Located approximately 20 km southeast of Bowral, the Fitzroy Falls Dam is responsible for creating the Fitzroy Falls Reservoir.
+It is part of the Shoalhaven Scheme, and is now a popular land-based fishing spot.

 When visiting, it may also be worthwhile to go and have a look at Wingecarribee Dam, which isn’t too far away from Fitzroy Falls.
-It’s quite similar to Fitzroy Falls Reservoir, and has a nice lookout point and a small picnic area.
+It’s pretty similar to Fitzroy Falls Reservoir and has a nice lookout point and a small picnic area.